TL;DR

 | Your Legal Defence Fees | £5,000 - £20,000+ | If you face a motoring prosecution or complex civil dispute, your standard legal cover (if you have it) might have a low limit of £50,000.
 A serious case can easily exceed this, leaving you to fund the difference. |

-| Vehicle Replacement Shortfall | £3,000 - £10,000+ | As in our example, the gap between the insurer's payout for your written-off car and what you owe on finance or need for a replacement. |
+| Vehicle Replacement Shortfall | £3,000 - £10,000+ | As in our example, the gap between the insurer's claim payment for your written-off car and what you owe on finance or need for a replacement. |

 | Your Own Loss of Earnings | £2,000 - £15,000+ | You are injured and cannot work for several months.
 Without adequate personal accident cover, this income is lost. |

-| Alternative Transport Costs | £500 - £2,500 | Your policy's "courtesy car" is a small hatchback, available only for two weeks.
-You need a larger family car or van for your job for six weeks while waiting for a settlement. |
+| Alternative Transport Costs | £500 - £2,500 | Your policy's "courtesy car" is a small hatchback, available only for two weeks. you may need a larger family car or van for your job for six weeks while waiting for a settlement. |

 | Total Potential Personal Burden: | £50,000+ | This figure represents the combined shortfall from legal fees exceeding limits, finance gaps, and personal uninsured losses. |